 Superannuation Fund Life Insurance Cover

-Many people struggle to make ends meet and the ability to own insurance through superannuation means one less debit on the monthly statement.
-Premiums can be paid from the existing investment, paid by salary sacrifice or even as an additional un-deducted contribution.
+It tends to be convenient for tight budgets, as the ability to own insurance through superannuation means one less debit on the monthly statement.
+Premiums can be paid from the existing investment, by salary sacrifice, or even as a separate, additional contribution.
 In the event of a self employed person, contributions towards paying a premium are also tax deductible.

 Superannuation premiums are deducted from the balance of your superannuation investment.
 This means money that would otherwise be invested and earning interest, is going to be taken for the premium payments.